wnk4242/CoviPanel/README.md

 </p>

 - **Progress tracking and academic-style gamification**
   Watch your progress build over time.
-As you screen, you’ll climb through academic ranks from Research Assistant to Full Professor—a small reward system to keep momentum going during long review sessions.
+As you screen, you’ll climb through academic ranks‍—from Research Assistant🤦‍ to Postdoc🧔 and eventually reach Full Professor🧙‍—a small reward system to keep momentum going during long review sessions.

 - **AI-assisted screening (OpenAI API key required)**
   CoviPanel integrates with ChatGPT to provide a second opinion on each study.
 It sends the title and abstract to ChatGPT and displays the AI's decision and explanation in the panel.